-Туре Color fidelity, speed Adobe DCP (below version 4), RawTherapee auto matched profile Best fidelity, not restrictions.
+Туре Color fidelity, speed Adobe DCP (below version 4), RawTherapee auto matched profile Best color fidelity, not restrictions.
 Fast.
 Adobe DCP (version 4) Not supported, too bright (and not needed, RT does not have the problems solved with V4) ICC - LUT based Highlights clipped (default) or inaccurate (using Blend with Matri option).
 Blend with Matrix only usable if profile rendering is similar to RawTherapee internal default matrix (so e.g. not with indoor profiles).
 Slow.
-ICC - CaptureOne Supported like ICC LUT based, however colors are not guaranteed to be like CaptureOne.
+ICC - CaptureOne Supported like ICC LUT based, however colors are not guaranteed to be exactly like CaptureOne.
 Slow.
 ICC - Nikon NX2 (hacked from temporary directory) Highlights clipped and not recoverable.
 Colors are not guaranteed to be like NX2, but very near.
 Slow.
+See chapter below on how to obtain Nikon profiles.
 ICC - Matrix based, RawTherapee Camera Default Color fidelity reduced in comparison to the other types, but no highlight restrictions.
 Fast.